-Ease overdraft penalties
+Protections against overdraft penalties

-The bank may charge a fee to make a transfer, but it would likely be much smaller than an NSF charge, he says.
+The bank may charge a fee to make a transfer and avert an overdraft, but it would likely be much smaller than an NSF charge, the University of Mississippi's Cyree says.

 "We don't want to give our college students such a large safety net that they'll feel it's OK to continue to make the same financial mistakes," Cyree says.